czerwonamaupa/The-Uncanny/The-Uncanny.md

     expression in the death of the good father, and Coppelius is made answerable for it.
-Later, in his student days, Professor Spalanzani and Coppola the optician reproduce this double representation of the fatherimago, the Professor as a member of the father-series, Coppola openly identified with the lawyer Coppelius.
+Later, in his student days, Professor Spalanzani and Coppola the optician reproduce this double representation of the father-imago, the Professor as a member of the father-series, Coppola openly identified with the lawyer Coppelius.
 Just as before they used to work together over the fire, so now they have jointly created the doll